50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Justas Vitaitis

-If you need a browser automation library for web scraping, there are many options to choose from, such as Selenium, Puppeteer, and Playwright.
+As of 2025, if you need a browser automation library for web scraping or testing web apps, your top three picks are still Selenium, Puppeteer, and Playwright.

-While there are many tutorials out there that use Selenium, both Puppeteer and Playwright have been more popular due to being newer, easier to use, and having cooler features.
-But does that mean that Selenium is not suitable for web scraping anymore?
+While there are many tutorials that use Selenium, Puppeteer and Playwright have gained popularity due to being newer, easier to use, and having additional features.
+But does that mean Selenium is no longer suitable for web scraping?
 Read further to find out!

-This article will compare all three libraries in terms of browser support, language support, features, and concurrency to help you pick the one that fits your exact needs.
+This article will compare all three libraries in terms of browser support, multi-language support, features, and concurrency to help you pick the one that fits your exact needs.

 What Are the Main Differences Between Puppeteer, Playwright, and Selenium?

-While all the libraries listed automate web browsers in order to test web applications, they were created at different points in time and to solve different issues.
+While all the libraries listed automate web browsers for testing web applications, they were created at different times and to address different issues.
 Therefore, they have different ways of interacting with a browser.

-Selenium was the main web browser automation option for a long while.
-It uses WebDrivers to control the browser.
+Selenium was the main web automation option for a long while.
+It uses Selenium WebDriver to control the browser.
 The project provides WebDrivers for all major browsers.
-Selenium also maintains a set of official bindings that bring the possibility of using WebDrivers in languages such as C#, Ruby, Java, Python, and JavaScript.
-In addition, there are many unofficial binding libraries for newer languages like Rust.

-Puppeteer , a library from the Google team, brought an innovation to the table.
+Puppeteer , a library developed by the Google team, brought an innovation to the table.
 Instead of a separate driver, it uses the Chrome DevTools protocol underneath to drive the browser.
-This eliminates the need for a separate driver.
-Of course, since Chrome DevTools is only limited to Chrome, support for other browsers was impossible for a while and is currently shaky at best.

 What Are the Advantages and Disadvantages of Using Puppeteer, Playwright, or Selenium for Browser Automation?

-In this section, you’ll learn which of the tools are advantaged in the following four areas: browser support, library support, features, and concurrency.
+In this section, you’ll learn which of the tools are advantageous in the following four areas: browser support, library support, features, and concurrency.

 Browser Support